ajimix/raindrop-search/README.md

-# rd Raindrop client search
+# rds Raindrop search client

+You need first to cache the bookmarks with `rds rdscache`